tinitiateprime/python/python-core-language/python-exceptions/python_exceptions.md

     raise tinitiate_exception
 except tinitiate_exception:
     print("This is a user defined exception !")
-# Output: This is a user defined exception !
+# OUTPUT: This is a user defined exception !

 # Example 3: